mrezabayat/iamsorush/content/posts/mpi-send-types.md

 thumbnail: /images/envelop_tn.webp
 tags: ["MPI"]
 categories: "Diverse"
-summary: "There are different modes of MPI send which are explained here.
-Firstly, MPI_Send, MPI_Isend and MPI_Ssend are described which are popular ones, then the others. "
+summary: "There are different modes of *MPI send*.
+They can be local or non-local, blocking or non-blocking, and synchronous or asynchronous.
+They are explained here in detail. "
 ---

 ## Introduction

-There are different modes of *MPI send* which are explained here.
-Firstly, `MPI_Send`, `MPI_Isend` and `MPI_Ssend` are described which are popular ones, then the others.
+There are different modes of *MPI send*.
+They can be local or non-local, blocking or non-blocking, and synchronous or asynchronous.
+They are explained here in detail.

 ## MPI_Send

-When this function is called, either the data is buffered (in the sender or receiver process) or the function waits for a receiving process to appear.
+This is the **standard** mode.
+When it is called, either the data is buffered (somewhere in the MPI implementation) or the function waits for a receiving process to appear.
-Therefore, It can return quickly or block the program from moving to the next line of the code.
-MPI decides what scenario is the best in terms of performance, memory, and so on.
+Therefore, It can return quickly or block the process from moving to the next line of the code.
+MPI decides which scenario is the best in terms of performance, memory, and so on.
-In either case, the data can be safely changed or reused after the function returns.
+In either case, the data can be safely modified after the function returns.

-## MPI_Isend

-When this function is called, the message is not buffered, the function returns immediately and Program runs the next line of code.
-However, the function continues running in the background waiting for a matching receive.
-When found, it passes the source data.
-Therefore, After the function returns, the data must not be reused or changed unless we are sure the message is received.
-`MPI_Test` and `MPI_Wait` are usually used with `MPI_Isend`.

 ## MPI_Ssend

-It is the synchronized blocking function.
-It means when this function returns, the destination has received the message.
+It is the **synchronized** blocking function.
+When this function returns, the destination has started receiving the message.
+The moment the destination starts receiving, it signals an ACK to the source.

-Note, a guarantee of receiving the message is the difference between `MPI_Ssend` and `MPI_Send`.
-Because when `MPI_send` returns there is a chance the message is only buffered and the destination has not received the message yet.
+Note, the signal of receiving the message is the difference between `MPI_Ssend` and `MPI_Send`.

 ## MPI_Bsend

-It is the asynchronous blocking send.
-The programmer defines a buffer that when this function is called, the program is blocked until the message is copied into the buffer.
-Therefore, the coder can immediately reuse or change the source data after the function returns.
+It is the local blocking send.
+The programmer defines a **local buffer** that when this function is called.
+If there is not a matching receive availalbe, the process is blocked until the message is copied into the buffer.
+Therefore, the coder can immediately modify the source data after the function returns.

-Note, when the function returns the message is not sent yet, it will happen in the background when a matched receiver is found.
+Note, when the function returns the message is probably not sent yet, it will happen concurrently in the background of the process when a matched receive is found.

 ## MPI_Rsend

-It is a blocking function the same as MPI_Send, but, it expects the destination process has been ready to receive the message.
+It is a blocking function the same as MPI_Send, but, it expects a **ready destination** to receive the message.
+This can increase the MPI performance if the programmer is sure there is a receive function waiting for this.
+If no receive posted before, it is erroneous.

+## MPI_Isend

+It is the non-blocking version of `MPI_Send`.
+When this function is called the function returns immediately but runs `MPI_Send` actions in the background of the process.
+Therefore, After the function returns, the data must not be modified unless `MPI_Test` and `MPI_Wait` confirm `MPI_Isend` is completed.
+After the completion, the data is reusable because it either is buffered in MPI or sent to the destination.

+## MPI_Issend

+It is the non-blocking version of `MPI_Ssend`.
+It returns immediately, but runs `MPI_Ssend` actions in the background.  `MPI_Test` or `MPI_Wait` can be used to assess if the function is completed in the background.
+At that point, not only the message has been sent but also the destination has started to receive the message.

 ## MPI_Ibsend

- This is the asynchronous non-blocking send.
+ This is the local non-blocking send.
 It blocks for neither copying the message to the buffer nor sending the message.

-## MPI_Issend

-It is the synchronous non-blocking send.
-It returns immediately regardless of the message being sent.
+After test positive or wait, we can modify the source data because if it is not sent, it is locally copied to the allocated buffer.

 ## MPI_Irsend

 The same as `MPI_Rsend`, but non-blocking.

+## Priority list

+It's hard to give a recipe for all the problems.
+However, some points can help to choose:

+- When there is a **deadlock** - non-blocking communication can help.
+- When there is a [**race condition**](https://iamsorush.com/posts/mpi-race-condition/) - blocking communication can help.
+- When there is a **computationally expensive** task, a non-blocking communication, posted before the task, may improve the performance.
+- `MPI_Send` and `MPI_Isend`, are **top** in the priority list due to the good performance.
+- `MPI_Send` and `MPI_Issend`, when the sender needs to know **when** the message is received.
+- MPI_Bsend, MPI_Ibsend, MPI_Rsend, MPI_Irsend are for **fine-tuning** the performance.

 ## References